lnemsick-simp/pupmod-simp-autofs/README.md

 You can configure the automount map configuration via the `$autofs::maps` parameter, or by including the `autofs::map`, `autofs::masterfile`, and/or `autofs::mapfile` defines in your node's manifest.
-These options will be discussed in the next section.
+By default these will create auto.master entry files in `/etc/auto.master.simp.d` and map files in `/etc/autofs.maps.simp.d`.
+Both directories are fully managed by the `autofs` module.
+This means any files in those directories that are not managed by a Puppet resource will be purged.

 ## Usage